Meeting Security Options

 Step 1

-If you are scheduling your meeting from within your D2L course then select UA Tools > Zoom in the course navbar.
+If you are scheduling your meeting from within your Brightspace course then select UA Tools > Zoom in the course navbar.
 If you are scheduling your meeting from within the UA Zoom Web Portal then select Meetings in the navigation panel on the left.

 Step 2